 Tony: Well, I think that expectations depend on the level within a manufacturing company that you’re talking to.
 I think the more senior level somebody is, of course, they want predictability and quality within their supply chain, but they’re also responsible to investors and clients for both quality and cost.
 And so at a senior level, they would love to be able to take a very data driven approach to what’s going on.
 The lower you get within a manufacturing organization, this is where some of the softer factors start to come in.
 It’s also where a lot of the questionable models are put in as well.

 Very few companies that we talk to actually monitor their internal error rates for their cost and revenue outlooks.
-So they’ll have a cost forecasting model or a revenue forecasting model that they rely on because they’ve used it for a long period of time, but they rarely, if ever, go back and look at the error rates that that model puts out.
+So they’ll have a cost business forecasting software model or a revenue forecasting model that they rely on because they’ve used it for a long period of time, but they rarely, if ever, go back and look at the error rates that that model puts out.
 Because what’s happening is they’re manually adjusting data along the way.
 They’re not really looking at the model output except for that one time of the year that they’re doing their budget.

 So there really isn’t accountability for the fairly rudimentary models that manufacturing companies are using today.
 What we do is we tell on ourselves.
-We give our clients our error rates every month because we know that no no forecasting model is perfect.
+We give our clients our error rates every month because we know that no no business forecasting software model is perfect.
 So we want our clients to know what the error rate is so that they can understand within their decision making processes.

 SFC: And it’s kind like a margin of error in a political poll?